DUI vs. DWI in Oklahoma: What Counts and What Doesn’t

 When most people throw around the phrase DUI, or Driving Under the Influence, they assume the acronym is the correct one and it’s pretty basic.
 This isn’t always the case, however.

 This can be dangerous and harmful to your case when dealing with Oklahoma law.

 DUI and DWI can have different meanings in Oklahoma, and it’s not always clear what counts as a DUI or DWI.
 For example, is driving after you’ve taken a pill prescribed by your doctor against the law?

-DUI vs. DWI
+DUI vs. DWI in Oklahoma

-As mentioned at the outset, people often throw around the terms “DUI” and “DWI” loosely and assume they can be used interchangeably.
-There are differences, however.
+People often throw around the terms “DUI” and “DWI” loosely and assume they can be used interchangeably.

-Specifically, under 47 O.S. § 11-902 of Oklahoma law it is unlawful to operate a motor vehicle while under the influence of alcohol, or as the law states:
+Specifically, under 47 O.S. § 11-902 of Oklahoma law, it is unlawful to operate a motor vehicle while under the influence of alcohol, or as the law states:

 This “DUI” statute means that if you blow a blood alcohol content (BAC) 0.08 or above, you will be charged with a DUI.
-The statute does not include specific amounts of intoxicating substances must be in your system in order to be charged with a crime.
+The statute does not include specific amounts of intoxicating substances that must be in your system in order to be charged with a crime.

-What Substances Count as Driving While “Intoxicated”?
+What Substances Count as Driving While “Intoxicated?”

 But drivers in the state can be charged if any trace of a Schedule I drug is found in their system.

 It’s also important to note that a driver may also be changed if they have consumed a significant amount of over-the-counter drugs, such as cough syrup, nighttime cold or flu medicine, or anything that may cause drowsiness or lightheadedness.